SmartGridready/SmartGridready.github.io/docs/_sources/content/product-description-file.rst.txt

     * TCPV6
     * URI

-* ``<restApiUri>``: the base URI use to connect to the WEB-service.
+* ``<restApiUri>``: the base URI use to connect to the web service.
 This value must be common for all :term:"Data Points" listed within the element :ref:`<functionalProfileList>`.
 Specific endpoint addresses can be configured as path relative to the URI given in ``restApiUri``
 * ``restApiAuthenticationMethod`` the authentication method used to connect to the server.
 One of